GlidingWeb/jsTaskMap/README.md

 Commercial programs are available for the purpose, but  run only on Windows.
 Maintenance of airspace and turning point data has to be done at client level.

-*jsTaskPlan* is a viewer written in JavaScript and HTML 5, which will eventually  run in any modern Web browser.
-It uses an interactive map, using [OpenStreetMap](http://www.openstreetmap.org) data, and obtains controlled airspace data and standardised turning point locations from a variety of publicly available sources.
+*jsTaskPlan* is a viewer written in JavaScript and HTML 5, which will  run in any modern Web browser.
+It makes use of the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/).

+ There is a production version, named "xcwebplan".
+This may be viewed at http://glidingweb.org.

  The user plans the task interactively by clicking on marker icons on the map.